xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-invite-user-org/kt-june-invite-user-org-3.png" width=100%>

-A box displays, asking for your confirmation.
-Confirm your action by clicking **Remove**.
+A confirmation popup box appears.
+Click **Remove** to confirm.

-### Update a User's permission
+### Change a User's permission

-The Owner and Admin can reassign a role to the existing member by following these steps:
+As an Owner or Admin, you can change the permissions of an existing member by following these steps:

 1. Go to the **Manage Users** page.